who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 Another important file is **sequencing_summary.txt**

-This contains **ALOT** of data about the sequencing run.
+This contains **A LOT** of data about the sequencing run.
 Lets take a look.

 ```
 less 20180830_PAD01151/data/basecalled/sequencing_summary.txt